jobsonita/studies-angular-setupstartguides/README.md

 Alternatively, you can use `npm start` which calls the same command above.

 When running on Codespaces, it is necessary to pass the `--host=0.0.0.0` option.
 I recommend editting the `start` script on `package.json` to include that option and using `npm start` to run the project.

+## Common problems

+### webpack-dev-server Invalid Host/Origin header

+If webpack keeps complaining about the host configuration, pass the `--disable-host-check` argument to `ng serve` to make it skip that check.